-Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists alike.
-Personally, I think the feeling of skating at this spot in the city is simply unmatched.
-With Central Park on one side and the views of the iconic skyscrapers in the background, you will feel like you are part of a Christmas scene in of the many movies that have been filmed here.
+Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists.
+Personally, I think the feeling of skating at this spot in the city, with Central Park on one side and the views of the mythical skyscrapers in the background, is simply unparalleled.
+You will feel like you are shooting a Christmas scene of the many movies that have been filmed here.

-If you feel like making the most of your visit to the area and get your skates on, I recommend you check the Wollman Rink webpage to make sure what the opening hours are on the day that better suits you.
-I've also put together a handy guide on 10 things to do in Central Park so you can get organized for your visit to the park and have an awesome time there.
-Don't let the cold bring you down!
+If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours on the day that suits you.
+I've also prepared a handy guide to 15 things to do in Central Park so you can organize your visit to the park and make the most of your time there - don't let the cold get you down!

 At Bryant Park

-- Where: 42nd Street, between Fifth and Sixth Avenues.
+- Where: On 42nd Street, between Fifth and Sixth Avenues.
+42nd Street, between Fifth and Sixth Avenues.

-- When: The ice rink is open from late October through early March from 8AM to 10PM / The flea market is open Monday through Friday from 11AM to 8PM and weekends from 10AM to 8PM.
+- When: The ice rink is open from late October to early March from 8AM to 10PM.
+The ice rink is open from the end of October to the beginning of March from 8AM to 10PM / The flea market from Monday to Friday from 11AM to 8PM and weekends from 10AM to 8PM.

-- Price: Free admission (you will have to pay to rent skates if you don't bring them yourself).
+- Price?
+Free admission (you will have to pay to rent skates if you don't bring your own).

 At Rockefeller Plaza

-Of all the options in New York, this may be one of the most typical, but it's personally not my favorite.
+Of all the options in New York, this may be one of the most typical, but personally it is not my favorite.
 The rink itself is very small and the long lines to access it can get a bit tiresome.

-Anyway, if you want to experience The Rink, the place where you can enjoy ice skating in this iconic New York plaza, you can check all the information at Rockfeller Center page.
+Anyway, if you want to live the experience of skating at The Rink, the rink of this iconic place in New York, you can check all the information on the Rockefeller Center website.

-4. Get your mind blown with Radio City Christmas Spectacular
+4. Be amazed by the Radio City Christmas Spectacular

-During a trip to New York at Christmas you have to make room in your schedule to attend the legendary Radio City Christmas Spectacular, a magical Christmas show that first premiered in 1933 and has become a true tradition at this time of the year.
+During a trip to New York at Christmas you have to make a hole in your agenda to attend the legendary Radio City Christmas Spectacular, a magical Christmas show that premiered for the first time in 1933 and has become a true tradition at this time of the year.

 It really is as spectacular as the name says!
-A show of music, dance, humor, and lights like those of yesteryear starring the fantastic The Rockettes that makes you relive Christmas with the illusion of a little kid.
+A show of music, dance, humor and lights like those of yesteryear starring the fantastic The Rockettes that makes you relive Christmas with the illusion of a child.
 A classic!

-Whenever I have the opportunity to go to New York at Christmas I do not miss it because the show varies every year and each time is a surprise.
-If you travel to the city with your family, I highly recommend it because Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
-You might even get the itch to catch a theater show —during the Christmas season, magic invades Broadway!
+Whenever I have the opportunity to go to New York at Christmas I do not miss it because the show varies every year and is a surprise.
+If you travel to the city with your family, I highly recommend it because the Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
+You may even get the itch to spend a vacation among theaters with this show, because during Christmas magic invades Broadway!

 How to buy tickets?